 Illinois State University offers students a rich diversity of extracurricular and co-curricular activities.
 There are a number of specific Registered Student Organizations affiliated with the School of Theatre and Dance.

-Black Actors Guild (BAG)
+Black Actors League (BAL)

-The Black Actors Guild is one of Illinois State University's newest Registered Student Organizations.
+The Black Actors League is one of Illinois State University's newest Registered Student Organizations.
 Our fundamental purpose is to educate, enlighten and entertain the students of Illinois State University and members of the Bloomington/Normal community through performance of the works of African American playwrights.
 We are a strong ensemble of actors, designers, stage managers and directors who produce plays and shorter pieces written by African American playwrights.
-The Black Actors Guild debuted in February 2008 with a showcase entitled Portraits of Color: A night of scenes and monologues by African American Playwrights.
+The Black Actors League debuted in February 2008 with a showcase entitled Portraits of Color: A night of scenes and monologues by African American Playwrights.
 This production included the works of such playwrights as George C. Wolfe, Lanie Robertson, August Wilson, Ntozake Shange, Gregory S. Carr and Illinois State student playwright Mylka Valcin.

 Associate Professor, Playwriting and African American Drama,

 FreeStage is a student-driven production program.
 Each year we produce, direct, design, and act in numerous productions on and off campus.
 FreeStage has a long and honored history in the School of Theatre and Dance, providing free admission to great shows.